Solutions Benchmarking Sessions

 Back to top

-Testing in the Model-Based Development World
+Testing in a Model-Based Development World

 David Cook and Feng Zhu, PhD, Boston Scientific Corporation

-Track 5: 1:00-2:00
+Track 5: 1:00 - 2:00

 Boston Scientific adopted Model-Based Development (MBD) for its most recent family of medical device firmware.
 This presented a new challenge to firmware design verification testing (FW DVT) for medical devices, where regulatory needs directly influence the testing process.
 Over the past five years, the FW DVT group has developed tools, methodologies, and reusable test assets to support MBD.
 Based on this experience, there are several recommended practices that must be put in place to make FW DVT testing within the MBD environment work efficiently and still meet regulatory scrutiny for testing of high quality, mission-critical firmware.
 In this case study, Dave will outline some of these recommended best practices, look at what metrics have proven useful in test scheduling and execution, shine a light on the pitfalls, and review the productivity gains that have been made as a direct result of these efforts.